bveldhuyzen/bolus-sim/README.md

 # bolus-sim-multitool
 BASH Bolus Calculator Simulator Multitool for insulin pumps with bolus calculator available in The Netherlands.
 Accepts selected $DEVICE user settings and user status entries.
 Utilizes the C-style arbitrary precicion calculator app to simulate the insulin bolus calculations of selected device.
+For educational purposes only.

 The simulator is interactive and allows to select for simulation of the insulin bolus calculations of the following devices: